dvdcastro/keystonejs-ng-skeleton/README.md

 It uses bower for installing angular.
 If it asks anything, select the version you want.

 Remember to create a ".env" file for the cloudinary and mailchimp stuff.
 You can create a [KeystoneJS yo generated project](https://github.com/keystonejs/generator-keystone) and copy it from there.

+Also, if you have a different port or specific host settings, please update de host url in the file *public/js/index.js*.

 Then just...

     node keystone

+### My app won't work

+If you configure a different port than 3000

 ## Project Structure